 Parque de Aventura

 Just across the street from Divasero’s observatory platform is the station for the El Chepe train.
-Inside this station are numerous informal food stalls selling tacos, quesadillas, and soups.
+This station has numerous informal food stalls selling tacos, quesadillas, and soups.

-Hotel Divisadero Barrancas – For the very best views of the Copper Canyon, this hotel is hard to match.
+Hotel Divisadero Barrancas – This hotel is hard to match for the best views of the Copper Canyon.
 Gaze out over the canyon from your room, the lounge, or the delicious hotel restaurant.

 No visit to Mexico’s Copper Canyon is complete without visiting Urique town, a beautifully located village at the bottom of the canyon.
-Once in Urique, you’ll be surrounded on all sides by the canyon’s steep walls and lush scenery.
-The Copper Canyon may be located in the middle of the Chihuahuan Desert, but it’s certainly no desert here.
+Once in Urique, you’ll be surrounded by the canyon’s steep walls and lush scenery.
+The Copper Canyon may be in the middle of the Chihuahuan Desert, but there’s no desert here.

-But the journey to get to Urique is just as memorable as the town itself.
-The last 10km before you get to Urique, the dirt path begins it’s steep descent down the canyon walls.
-There are no guard rails preventing your vehicle from falling off the edge of the cliffside and the road down can get quite narrow at times.
+But the journey to Urique is just as memorable as the town itself.
+The last 10km before you get to Urique, the dirt path begins its steep descent down the canyon walls.
+No guard rails prevent your vehicle from falling off the edge of the cliffside, and the road down can get relatively narrow at times.

-Just before the road begins it’s steep descent to Urique, there is a small viewpoint and parking lot.
+Just before the road begins its steep descent to Urique, there is a small viewpoint and parking lot.
 From here, you get excellent views of the Copper Canyon.
-And if you look down, you can even see tiny Urique town with the river running alongside it.
-If you look harder you can even see the tiny, switchback road that you’ll be driving on to get to Urique.
+And if you look down, you can even see Urique town with the river running alongside it.
+If you look harder, you can see the tiny switchback road you’ll be driving to get to Urique.

-Entre Amigos – Set in a beautiful garden farm on the northside of town.
-Wonderful shade and all the grapefruits you can eat, literally.
+Entre Amigos – Set in a beautiful garden farm on the north side of town.
+Excellent shade and all the grapefruits you can eat, literally.

-Campamentos del Rio – Just across the street from Entre Amigos, you can camp or stay in their cabanas.
-Beautiful views of the river.
+Campamentos del Rio – Across the street from Entre Amigos, you can camp or stay in their cabanas with beautiful river views.
 Theresa can cook all the meals you need.

 Hotel El Paraíso Escondido – Clean rooms with TVs and, more importantly, air conditioners.
 This is important if traveling here during the summer.

-Hotel Barrancas De Urique – After jumping into the pool, you can have home style meals with view of the river and canyon.
+Hotel Barrancas De Urique – After jumping into the pool, you can have home-style meals with a view of the river and canyon.

 Urique is a safe town to visit for tourists, but the region is known for growing poppy and marijuana plants.
 You might even see some unusually high-end SUVs driving around.
-However, this is not something that concerns tourists who just keep to the main roads and don’t explore too far away from Urique.
+However, this does not concern tourists who stay on the main roads and don’t explore too far away from Urique.

 4. Visit Beautiful Batopilas Town (Bottom of Copper Canyon)

-Just like Urique, Batopilas is a small town at the bottom of a different section of the Copper Canyon.
-That means if you are in Urique, you will need to drive all the way back up to Creel and head down a different road to Batopilas.
+Like Urique, Batopilas is a small town at the bottom of a different section of the Copper Canyon.
+If you are in Urique, you must drive back to Creel and head down a different road to Batopilas.

 Unlike the rough and bumpy path to Urique, the road to Batopilas is paved the entire way.
-This means the journey is faster and more tourists.
-But Batopilas town is more developed that Urique and the town center is gorgeous.
+This means the journey is faster, but it also has tourists.
+But Batopilas is more developed than Urique, and the town center is gorgeous.